localgovdrupal/docs/docs/src/governance/index.md

 ## Open Digital Cooperative

-In 2023 we started Open Digital Cooperative, a non-profit cooperative company to help ensuure the financial susteinability of the software and community.
+In 2023 we started Open Digital Cooperative, a non-profit cooperative company to help ensure the financial sustainability of the software and community.

 The Open Digital Cooperative board is responsible for: